alipirzada1/mersenne_numbers-lucas_lehmer-mersenne_primes/README.md

 The Lucas-Lehmer accepts the exponent p  of a Mersenne number and returns the Lucas-Lehmer sequence up to  i=p−2 (inclusive)

-For a given Mersenne number with exponent  pp , the number is prime if the Lucas-Lehmer series is 0 at position  p−2.
+For a given Mersenne number with exponent  p , the number is prime if the Lucas-Lehmer series is 0 at position  p−2.
 Mersenne Primes Gets a list of Prime numbers b/w given numbers a, b i.e. 3, 65 and tests whether the mersenne numbers b/w these are prime or not.